qdzlug/ironbank-pipeline/kickoff_staging_pipeline/README.md

 ```

 # Notes:

-- If you switch destination envs, you'll need to delete everything out of the local clone repo dir first, or the old remotes will continue to be used
+- If you switch destination envs, you'll need to delete everything out of the local clone repo dir first, or the old remotes will continue to be used.
+Improvements to this functionality are being tracked in [this ticket](https://repo1.dso.mil/ironbank-tools/ironbank-pipeline/-/issues/775)